alexpereap/wp_plugin_bam_ad/readme.md

 - title: title to be displayed at the AD.
 - end_date: will configure a countdown to the given date, it has to have the YYYY-MM-DD HH:SS format

+# Background colors
+Depending of the post cateogry the following colors will be applied:<br/>
+- NFL: #000
+- NBA: #ffa500
+- MLB: #151550

 # Structure
 - html folder: the source code for the AD component (html + JS).
 The index.html can be opened to check the AD functionality<br/>
 - bam_test_wp_plugin folder: the wordpress plugin.